 Sweet Potatoes – Sweet potatoes contain potassium and magnesium, which help reduce blood pressure and stroke risk, and can also lower cholesterol.
 They’re packed with notable amounts of fiber and vitamins A, C, and B6.
 These nutrients help build immunity and reduce inflammation, among many other benefits.

 Beans – Black beans are high in insoluble fiber, which helps bulk up the digestive system and prevent constipation.
-The fiber in beans also acts as a prebiotic that feeds the good bacteria in the large intestine and carries out toxins in the system.
+The fiber in beans also acts as a prebiotic, feeding the good bacteria in the large intestine and helping to eliminate toxins from the system.
 Black beans also contain a significant amount of soluble fiber, which helps decrease cholesterol absorption in the bloodstream.
 Lowering the “bad” cholesterol in the body can significantly reduce the chances of a stroke or heart attack.

 Savory Breakfast Rice Bowl Recipe Ingredients